Yogi Adityanath: Ordinance and bills

 In September 2020, Adityanath asked his government to devise a strategy to prevent "religious conversions in the name of love", and even considered passing an ordinance for the same if needed.
 On 31 October, Adityanath announced that a Prohibition of Unlawful Religious Conversion Ordinance, 2020 to curb "Love Jihad" would be passed by his government.

 The Uttar Pradesh state cabinet cleared Adityanath's ordinance on 24 November 2020. following which it was approved and signed by state Governor Anandiben Patel on 28 November 2020.

 In July 2021, Adityanath introduced the UP population control draft bill 2021–2030.
-On the event of World Population Day, the chief minister unveiled the policy on reducing the population growth for the forthcoming years.
-There were also several benefits announced based on the laid single child and two-child policies.
+On the event of World Population Day, the chief minister unveiled the policy on reducing population growth for the forthcoming years.
+There were also several benefits announced based on the laid single-child and two-child policies.
 He said the state population policy focused on efforts to increase the accessibility of contraceptive measures issued under the Family Planning Programme and provide a proper system for safe abortion.
 This policy also received lots of reactions and criticisms from other political parties.
 It was said that this policy mainly focused on the upcoming general elections in the state.
 The opposition Congress in the state has called it a "political agenda" and the Samajwadi Party said it is "murder of democracy".